Emergency caesarean

 What happens to my baby during a caesarean section?

-After your baby is born, the doctor will hand them to the midwife or paediatrician who will dry your baby from the amniotic fluid and check them over.
+After your baby is born, your doctor will hand them to the midwife or paediatrician who will remove any amniotic fluid and check your baby.

 If your baby is well, you will be able to have skin-to-skin contact with your baby while you are still on the operating table.
 If your baby is having trouble breathing or there are any other worries, then the paediatrician will care for them.